Plastic Bag and Film Plastics Recycling for Retailers

 What Stores Are Required to Comply?

-While changes are expected pursuant to an agreement reached between the Governor and Legislature, effective January 1, 2009, the law, as adopted, requires stores with 10,000 square feet or more of retail space and chains which operate five or more stores with greater than 5,000 square feet of retail space, and which provide plastic carryout bags to its customers as a result of a product sale, to:
+Effective January 1, 2009, the law, requires stores with 10,000 square feet or more of retail space and chains which operate five or more stores with greater than 5,000 square feet of retail space, and which provide plastic carryout bags to its customers as a result of a product sale, to:

-- Ensure that collected plastics are actually recycled.
-Stores are required to recycle the plastic bags collected and are prohibited from disposing of the collected plastics as solid waste.
+- Ensure that collected film plastics are actually recycled.
+Stores are required to recycle the film plastic collected and are prohibited from disposing of the collected plastics as solid waste.

 - Label all plastic bags.
 Any bags distributed in affected stores must state "Please Return to a Participating Store for Recycling" or a similar message approved by the DEC.
 The message required pursuant to New York City Local Law 1 of 2008 related to plastic carryout bag recycling is an acceptable message which stores may use without seeking specific approval from DEC.

 - Keep records on their program.
-Stores, or their agents, are required to maintain records describing the collection, transport and recycling of plastic bags for at least three years.
+Stores, or their agents, are required to maintain records describing the collection, transport and recycling of film plastics for at least three years.
 The records must include the weight of plastics collected and their ultimate disposition (e.g., where they were recycled).

 - Sell reusable bags.
 Stores are required to allow the use of reusable shopping bags and make them available to their customers for purchase.